bottkars/terraforming-dps/terraforming-gcp/README.md

 ```

 next, we set the passphrase, as export PPDD_Lit is required for ATOS
-then, we will set the Timezone and the NTP to AWS NTP link local  Server
+then, we will set the Timezone and the NTP to GCP NTP link local  Server
 ```bash
 ansible-playbook ~/workspace/ansible_dps/ppdd/2.1-Playbook-configure-ddpassphrase.yml
 ansible-playbook ~/workspace/ansible_dps/ppdd/2.1.1-Playbook-set-dd-timezone-and-ntp-gcp.yml